RostykZhuk/next-test-app/README.md

 ## Overview

 This app is a worksheet.
-You start the application and see several questions.
-You solve it and see if your answer is correct.
-Then you swipe to the next question and choose the answer, and so on.
-You can choose an answer as many times as you like.
+Here you can answer questions and see which questions you have already answered and which ones you have not.
+You can also see which answer you selected last.

 From the technical side, there are mock data in the folder -